Home » Distance Learning » 2. About the courses and modules

 Will there be support from real people?

 Yes!
 You will have access to telephone and email support so you should never feel that you are studying alone.
-You’ll have access to staff at the Organic College who teach the modules there so you will have direct personal contact with the course tutor.
-We will specify regular times each week when tutors will be available to offer support, reply to emails and talk on the phone.
+You’ll have access to a staff member at the Organic College who runs the Distance Learning programme along with having direct personal contact with the course tutor.
+We will specify regular times each week when the tutor will be available to offer support, reply to emails and talk on the phone.

 You will also be part of a community of people studying with the college and you’ll be able to share experiences with fellow learners using the internet discussion groups, chat facilities and by meeting face to face on the practical experience days.